 Strengths: Very light and a lot of space inside this bag of 92L, perfect to travel with a drysuit and its undersuit.
-I travelled to Iceland and Japan with everything for cold water diving with only 16 kg.
+I travelled to Iceland and Japan with everything I needed for cold water diving.
 I love its telescopic handle.
 It is so comfortable, I am much less tired when I roll the bag than with the Tribord bag.
-The backpack system is super quick to pull out when you just need to climb some stairs.
+The backpack is super quick to pull out when you just need to climb some stairs.

 Weaknesses: There are no separate pockets for clothes or anything else at all.
 So I bought my mesh packing cubes, but when my gear is still a bit wet, they can’t keep my clothes dry.
 The comfort of the backpack system could be a bit improved but as I’m carrying my bag on my back only for short periods, it is kind of fine.
 Unfortunately, one of the corners is starting to tear off, the designers should have put more protections around them especially the corners that touch the ground when the bag is standing vertically.
 Once again, considering the distance I did with this bag, it is not too bad.

 Aqua Lung Defense Dry Duffel 85L / still available

 Travelled 4,251 km from 2014 to 2016 all around Scotland, from St Abbs to Scapa Flow via the Sound of Mull.